• Home

 grid: true,

-label: "time",
+label: "Time",

 domain: [d3.min(filtered, d => d.Date), d3.max(filtered, d => d.Date)] // Set the y-axis domain